Follow us on Instagram @moonhoneytravelers for hiking and travel inspiration!

 Along the way, you’ll pass through the Römer mountain pasture, where cattle graze freely in summer.
 Do not disturb, or linger near the animals.

-Here, multiple paths intersect.
+At Weidner Eck, multiple paths intersect.
 We recommend detouring to Rauchhütte (10 minutes) for homemade pasta, regional wine, and heart-expanding terrace views.
+To reach the hut, turn right and follow the Compaccio-Saltria road down for 550 meters to the hut.

 After lunch at Rauchhütte, return to the Wiedner Eck bus stop and continue following the well-groomed trail 30 up to Hotel Steger Dellai